cryptimeleon/subzero/README.md

 Witnesses and function parameters must be declared.
 All other variables are global, and do not need to be declared.

 ### Type Inference
-In 0K there is no need to declare the type of a variable; it supports full type inference.
+In Subzero there is no need to declare the type of a variable; it supports full type inference.
 The type of each variable is determined based on its context.
 The parser will label as many variables as possible as EXPONENT, and then all remaining variables will be labeled as GROUP_ELEMENT.

 ### Size inference
-0K supports both scalar and tuple variables.
+Subzero supports both scalar and tuple variables.
 There is also no need to declare the size of a variable.
 The size of a variable will be inferred based on the context, and will default to a scalar.
 Thus, it becomes a tuple only if it is involved in an operation with some other explicit tuple, that is, a parentheses-enclosed list of expressions).

 Compiler Website Features